A student-led initiative restoring kelp forests worldwide.

 Learn More Ways to Help90%

-of kelp forests lost in some regions
+of kelp forests lost in majority regions

-ReKelp was founded in 2025 by high school student Peter Cui after conducting research on kelp forest decline for the Harvard International Review (link to article).
+ReKelp was founded in 2024 by high school student Peter Cui after conducting research on kelp forest decline for the Harvard International Review (link to article).
 Through this work, he uncovered the devastating impacts of kelp loss not only on global ecosystems, but also on local fisheries, coastal economies, and the communities that depend on them.
 What began as a student passion project focused on spreading awareness has since evolved into an initiative of finding innovative solutions to restore our underwater forests.

 Kelp forests are disappearing at alarming rates due to climate change, pollution, and overgrazing.
 These underwater forests are critical for marine biodiversity, carbon sequestration, and coastal protection.